BeauRussell/OpenSourceBot/README.md

 `cd desktop/OpenSourceBot-master`.
 This will change the window to point into the directory the bot is residing in.

-Once you are inside the directory, just run `npm i`.
+Once you are inside the directory, run `npm i`.
 This will install all the packages required to run the bot, and is the last step in the installation.
+Once that is finished, also run `npm link` in the terminal, this will set up the command you enter to run the bot.

 ## Setting Up Your Bot